 Employers and managers need to be aware of what their employees can handle, what they’re currently dealing with and have an idea of their mental state.
 Most frequently, anxiety is falsely associated with a panicked person who is tense and agitated.
 This is far too simplistic a definition.

-Since many employees may not be upfront about their mental state, it’s up to managers to assess their work environment to see if there is anything which could cause undue stress, leading to anxiety issues.
+Since many employees may not be upfront about their mental state, it’s up to managers to assess their work environment to see if there is anything that could cause undue stress, leading to anxiety issues.

 - Are there a lot of changes happening?